-In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers," (ASU 2014-09).
-The standard provides companies with a single model for accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance, including industry-specific revenue guidance.
+In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers" (ASU 2014-09).
+ASU 2014-09 provides companies with a single model for accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance, including industry-specific revenue guidance.
 The core principle of the model is to recognize revenue when control of the goods or services transfers to the customer, as opposed to recognizing revenue when the risks and rewards transfer to the customer under the existing revenue guidance.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2016.
-Early adoption is not permitted.
-The guidance permits companies to either apply the requirements retrospectively to all prior periods presented, or apply the requirements in the year of adoption, through a cumulative adjustment.
-The Company is in the process of evaluating the impact of adoption on its consolidated financial statements.
+In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers" (ASU 2015-14), deferring the effective date of the new revenue recognition standard by one year and now takes effect for public entities in fiscal years beginning after December 15, 2017.
+We currently expect to adopt the revenue standards as of January 1, 2018, utilizing the modified retrospective transition method.
+The new standard may, in certain circumstances, impact the timing of when revenue is recognized for product shipped, and the timing and classification of certain sales incentives.
+We have begun to evaluate the potential impact of the adoption on our consolidated financial statements, but at this time the impact is unknown.
+We will expand our evaluation to identify all our revenue streams and determine when each source of revenue meets the five requirements for revenue recognition.
+We will monitor updated guidance on adopting this new standard.